San Francisco National Cemetery: Other burials

 Also buried at San Francisco National Cemetery is Sarah Bowman, also known as "Great Western", a formidable woman over 6 ft tall with red hair and a fondness for wearing pistols.
 Married to a soldier, she traveled with Zachary Taylor's troops in the Mexican–American War helping to care for the wounded, for which she earned a government pension.
 After her husband's death she had a variety of male companions and ran an infamous tavern and brothel in El Paso, Texas.
 Bowman left El Paso when she married her last husband.
 The two ended up at Fort Yuma, where she operated a boarding house until her death from a spider bite in 1866.
 She was given a full military funeral and was buried in the Fort Yuma Cemetery.
 Several years later her body was exhumed and reburied at San Francisco National Cemetery.

 San Francisco National Cemetery is also the burial location of Brigadier General George G. Gatley, who commanded brigades and divisions in World War I, and was also well known as the father of actress Ann Harding.
 Another World War I brigadier general, Odus Creamer Horney, is also buried at San Francisco National Cemetery.
+John Francis Dillon, member of the U.S. Federal Radio Commission is buried there too.
+Richard Comba, an Irish immigrant who enlisted in the army in 1855 when he was 17 and retired as a brigadier general, is buried here.

 U.S. representatives Phillip Burton and Sala Burton are also buried in the cemetery.
+Another famous burial includes Felix Wierzbicki, the author of the first English-language book printed in California: California as It Is and as It May Be, or A Guide to the Gold Region.